How I fell into a CTAD trap

 Conclusion

 C++ is a complex language and it’s always better to have unit tests to avoid surprises like that.
-I’ve only scratched the surface in my post.
+I’ve only scratched the surface in this post.
 I encourage reading through an excellent post on CTAD by vector of bool.